 Fully Modular Power Supplies

-Fully modular power supplies, such as the C Series Gold, offer the utmost flexibility when it comes to installation and cable management.
+Fully modular power supplies, such as our C Series Gold, offer the utmost flexibility when it comes to installation and cable management.
 As the name suggests, all of the cables on a fully modular unit are removable, so you only need to use the cables you need.
 This allows for a much cleaner and easier installation process since you won't have any excess cables getting in the way.
 You also have the option to use cables that make more sense for your particular build.
 For example, you might not need two different GPU cables - so you can remove one of them and swap it for an extra SATA power cable to access more storage.
 Fully modular units offer more features than non-modular or semi-modular units since they're typically aimed at enthusiasts willing to pay extra for those extra features.

 That being said, the benefits of a fully modular PSU don't make as much sense to budget-conscious shoppers.
 You should only consider them as an option if cable management and flexibility are a priority for you.